Privacy

 Voice input (completely optional)

-When enabled, the app streams audio directly from your machine to Deepgram for transcription using your own credentials.
-Daintree does not proxy, see, or store the audio.
-What Deepgram does with that audio is governed entirely by your account-level agreement with Deepgram — under Deepgram's standard terms, audio may be retained and used to improve their speech models unless you opt out via your Deepgram account settings.
-In the language of POPIA and GDPR, Deepgram acts as a processor for you (the controller) in this flow, and Daintree is not in the data path at all.
+When enabled, the app streams microphone audio directly from your machine to OpenAI's realtime transcription endpoint (wss://api.openai.com/v1/realtime) using your own API key.
+Voice correction is a separate toggle, also disabled by default: when you turn it on, the raw transcription text is sent to OpenAI's responses endpoint (https://api.openai.com/v1/responses) to clean up the transcript.
+Both flows use your own OpenAI credentials and connect directly to OpenAI — Daintree does not proxy, see, or store the audio or the text.
+What OpenAI does with that data is governed entirely by your account-level agreement with OpenAI.
+In the language of POPIA and GDPR, OpenAI acts as a processor for you (the controller) in this flow, and Daintree is not in the data path at all.

 Local data on disk

-Daintree's built-in crash reporter is configured with uploadToServer: false: any native crash dumps are written locally and not uploaded.
+The app keeps local logs in its user-data directory.
+Log retention is configurable in Settings → Privacy & Data — 7, 30, or 90 days, or kept indefinitely — and defaults to 30 days.
+The MCP server's audit log (when the server is enabled) is stored separately and capped at 500 records by default.
+Daintree's built-in crash reporter runs with uploadToServer: false, so any native crash dumps are written locally and never uploaded.
 You can clear the app's HTTP cache, reset all stored data, or uninstall the app at any time.

 For the deeper technical reference, see Security & Privacy in the docs and the Trust & Security page.